sib-swiss/dsSwissKnife-example/README.md

 by replacing 'localhost' with the actual ip address of the server.

 Please download this repository (click the green Code button, then Download zip) and unzip it.\
-Run docker-compose with the provided docker-compose.yml file.
+Open a terminal, cd to into the newly created folder and run docker-compose with the provided docker-compose.yml file.\
 In Linux the command would be:
 <code>
 docker-compose up -d